Baccarat Guide: A Low-Edge Casino Game That’s Easy to Learn

 That’s all there is to playing punto banco baccarat.
-There’s no strategy, no decision making.
+There’s no strategy and no decision making.
 So this variation is easy to learn and play.

 But there are other variations, including variants where you do make decisions.
 Let’s look at those now.

-There are many different baccarat variations, including the 3 core games, additional variants and side bets.
+There are many different baccarat variations, including the three core games, additional variants, and side bets.
 The first list covers the most popular variations you’ll find and what makes them unique.
-After that we list the most common side bets.
+After that, we list the most common side bets.

-What’s unique about this variation is when there’s an opportunity to receive a 3rd card, it’s up to the player and banker to decide to accept or decline it.
-This is the only opportunity for any ‘strategy’.
+What’s unique about this variation is that when there’s an opportunity to receive a third card, it’s up to the player and banker to decide to accept or decline it.
+This is the only opportunity for any “strategy.”

-Baccarat Banque – In this version the banker only continues as long as he’s winning.
-Once he loses the position is passed to another player.
+- In this version, the banker only continues as long as he’s winning.
+Once he loses, the position is passed to another player.

-What’s unique about this is 3 hands are dealt – one to the first player on his right, then one to the second player on his left, then a 3rd to himself.
-Each hand represents that side – the dealer, the left side (5 players) and the right side (5 players).
+What’s unique about this is that three hands are dealt – one to the first player on his right, one to the second player on his left, and then a third to himself.
+Each hand represents that side – the dealer, the left side (five players) and the right side (five players).

-From here the remaining rules – including whether to accept or decline a 3rd card – is the same as Baccarat Chemin De Fer.
+From here, the remaining rules – including whether to accept or decline a third card – are the same as baccarat chemin de fer.

-EZ Baccarat – This is identical to classic baccarat with one exception.
-Winning banker bets are paid even money (1:1) instead of 19:20 except for when it wins with a 3-card point total of 7 points.
+- This is identical to classic baccarat, with one exception: winning banker bets are paid even money (1:1) instead of 19:20, except for when it wins with a three-card point total of seven points.
 Then it’s a push or barred hand.
 This changes the house edge from 1.06% to 1.018% (for the banker).
 This rule is the same as the casino taking a 4.912% commission instead of 5%.

-Super 6 / Punto 2000 – Even money’s paid on winning banker bets (instead of 95%).
+- Even money is paid on winning banker bets (instead of 95%).
 The exception is when the banker wins with a 6 – in this case it’s paid 50% of the bet.
 The house edge is 1.46% compared to the standard 1.06%.

-Mini Baccarat – This is a smaller, lower stakes version of punto banco baccarat.
-The biggest difference is it’s usually played at lower limits.
+- This is a smaller, lower-stakes version of punto banco baccarat.
+The biggest difference is that it’s usually played at lower limits.
 Players also don’t pick up the cards.

-Midi Baccarat – This is identical to mini baccarat except the size of the table is larger.
-It’s also usually found in high limit rooms instead of on the casino floor.
+- This is identical to mini baccarat, except the size of the table is larger.
+It’s also usually found in high-limit rooms instead of on the casino floor.

 That’s it for variations.
 However, you’ll also find baccarat games with different rules depending on where you play.
 Here are some of the different rules you’ll find: